New Features and Changes in Cloudera Manager 5

 - Map locality

-- Looks at all the jobs that completed in the last hour and if there are more than 10% of failed jobs, change the health of the service to yellow:
+- Looks at all the jobs that completed in the last hour and if there are more than 10% of failed jobs, change the health of the service to concerning:

 IF (select (jobs_failed_rate * 3600) as jobs_failed, ((jobs_failed_rate + jobs_completed_rate + jobs_killed_rate) * 3600) as all_jobs where roleType=JOBTRACKER AND serviceName=$SERVICENAME and last(jobs_failed_rate / (jobs_failed_rate + jobs_completed_rate + jobs_killed_rate)) >= 10 ending at $END_TIME duration "PT3600S") DO health:concerning

-- If there are more than 50% maps waiting than total slots available, health goes yellow.
+- If there are more than 50% maps waiting than total slots available, health goes concerning.

 IF (select waiting_maps / map_slots where roleType=JOBTRACKER and serviceName=$SERVICENAME and last(waiting_maps / map_slots) > 50) DO health:concerning

-- If there are more than 50% reduce waiting than total slots available, health goes yellow.
+- If there are more than 50% reduce waiting than total slots available, health goes concerning.

 IF (select waiting_reduces / reduce_slots where roleType=JOBTRACKER and serviceName=$SERVICENAME and last(waiting_reduces / reduce_slots) > 50) DO health:concerning